Smart mattresses may be the way of the future.

-Considering how much time we spend in bed, it’s imperative that you’re satisfied with the mattress you buy.
-Most companies allow you to try their product risk-free for around 90 to 100 days.
+Humans spend around one third of their lives in bed, so it’s imperative that you’re satisfied with the mattress you buy.
+Most companies allow you to try their mattress risk-free for around 90 to 100 days.
 Then, if you don’t like it, you can return it, or have it donated for a refund.

 The warranty, by contrast, doesn’t allow you to get a refund simply for not liking the bed.
 Rather, there has to be something wrong with it, like a manufacturer defect or excessive sagging over a set number of years.
 Most companies offer anywhere from a 10 to 20-year warranty, though there are brands that offer a lifetime warranty.

 One thing to pay close attention to as you shop for smart mattresses: not all companies consider this new technology to be covered under warranty.
 Other companies will cover it, but only for a couple of years.

 You don’t necessarily need to buy a whole new mattress to take advantage of smart mattress technology.
 There are alternatives.
 Some companies that make toppers, covers, and even pillows that integrate some of the smart features.
 That way, you can test the waters of this technology without buying a whole new bed.

 If you’re looking for a mattress topper that utilizes this technology, you’ll have to wait a bit longer as none exists quite yet.
 There are electric, digitally controlled options, but you’ll need to get a smart plug like a Belkin WeMo plug to be able to connect it to a smartphone or Alexa.

 However, there are mattress covers that you can get instead that already have this functionality built-in.